 - We hope and work for the relief of all suffering in the world

-Contact the Pastor for Anointing of the Sick.
+Contact the Parish Office at firstname.lastname@example.org to schedule Anointing of the Sick.

 - We ordain certain members to minister and lead us in sacraments.